ByteB4rb1e/html-theme-ref/README.md

 > Heads, up: I'm still working backwards.
 The abstract in this README might point to non-existing (but also irrelevant) resources.

+> a11y...
+Accessibility somehow always falls short.
+I've already incorporated a more focused mindset for it, when I define a workflow for creating a color system, but this definetly needs to be incorporated as a core principle.

 > Ditching BEM methodology in favor of SMACSS.
 BEM doesn't align with the principles of this reference implementation, since it doesn't really consider scoping to avoid the reuse of components that aren't supposed to be